MaterializeInc/materialize/doc/user/content/transform-data/idiomatic-materialize-sql/appendix/example-orders.md

 CREATE TABLE orders (
     order_id int NOT NULL,
     order_date timestamp NOT NULL,
-    item text not null,
+    item text NOT NULL,
-    quantity int not null
+    quantity int NOT NULL
 );

 INSERT INTO orders VALUES